robholden/ImageAreaSelector/README.md

 document.getElementById('done').onclick = function (event) {
   /*
-    This generates the new picture dimensions in images native size It returns the width & height of the new thumbnail as well as the x & y positions (bottom left corner) It's up to you to create a thumbnail using these dimensions */ selector.capture(function(result) {
+    This generates the new picture dimensions in images native size It returns the width & height of the new thumbnail as well as the x & y positions

+    This function has the option to crop the image locally.
+If set to true, the property 'img' on result will contain the newly cropped image
+  */
+  selector.capture(
+    function(result) {
       console.log(result);
       selector.hide(); // This hides the selector
-  });
+    },
+    true // Whether to crop client side
+  );
 }
 ~~~~